Skip to main content

 Inflammation is your body’s natural response to injury or threat.
 Acute, short-term inflammation is protective.
 Chronic, low-grade inflammation, however, creates a state of constant, system-wide alert.
 This persistent inflammatory state can make the uterine environment hostile to an implanting embryo.

-The immune cells and signaling molecules involved in can disrupt the finely tuned process of endometrial receptivity, where the uterine lining must become welcoming for implantation to occur.
+The immune cells and signaling molecules involved in chronic inflammation can disrupt the finely tuned process of endometrial receptivity, where the uterine lining must become welcoming for implantation to occur.
 A metabolically healthy state is one that is free from this background noise of chronic inflammation, allowing for a calm and receptive uterine environment.

 Oxidative Balance Protecting Cellular Blueprints